 Jogging along in a flak jacket and helmet, passing bemused pensioners wearing flip flops and wheeling shopping carts, is one of the more awkward parts of war reporting.

 I flash the odd apologetic smile at raised eyebrows long gone grey.
-We’re in the frontline town of Pokrovsk, Eastern Ukraine.
+We’re in the frontline town of Pokrovsk, eastern Ukraine.
 The soldier accompanying us doesn’t want to linger because not long ago he was travelling in a car which was hit by a Russian drone.
 He escaped but his friend was burned alive inside.

 The pre-war population of this town in the Donbas was 50,000.
 There are around 15,000 remaining, mainly elderly people.
 None of them bat an eyelid as we pass when the sound of another shell landing echoes off the buildings.
 War has become normal, even mundane here.

 Russian forces have been making slow and steady progress along the frontline here for weeks now.
-The town of Vuhledar, south of Pokrovsk fell to the Russian army on Wednesday.
+The town of Vuhledar, south of Pokrovsk, fell to the Russian army on Wednesday.
 Further north, the town of Ukrainsk was also taken in the past week.
-A medical unit commander treating wounded frontline soldiers, tells me that they’ve had to move their ‘stabilisation unit’ three times in the last month because the Russians are advancing quickly.
+A medical unit commander, treating wounded frontline soldiers, tells me that they’ve had to move their ‘stabilisation unit’ three times in the last month because the Russians are advancing quickly.

-We’re being brought to a secret location in Pokrovsk where young soldiers, from all over the country, have signed up to a drone reconnaissance unit.
+We’re being brought to a secret location in Pokrovsk, where young soldiers, from all over the country, have signed up to a drone reconnaissance unit.
 It has frat house vibes but replace parties and PlayStation with a live feed of the Russian assault on the town.
-The drone operators are watching wave after wave of small groups of 5-6 Russian soldiers assault Ukrainian lines.
+The drone operators are watching wave after wave of small groups of five-six Russian soldiers assault Ukrainian lines.
 One of the operators points at the screen.

 “I don’t understand what they fight for, maybe it’s money.
 Hundreds over the course of the day being thrown at the frontline?
 Constantly, constantly.”